- News & Events

 Sunday Seminars start at 11:30 am in the Sanctuary.
 Seminar topics are varied, featuring guest speakers and lively conversations.
 See the events page for the current schedule.
-After worship, stop by the Fireside room for coffee and then come join us.
+After worship, stop by Duncan Hall for coffee and then come join us.

 This is a great place to make new friends as you chat and knit, knowing that the project at hand will bring warmth to someone who will benefit from a handmade gift created by a knitter who wished to spread cheer and love in this way.
 Most of our knitting is done at home, on our own, but we do enjoy occasional get-togethers.
 This group was formed in 2009 by Phyllis Schlobohm and Maggy Hughes.
 The first project resulted in a donation of more the 70 preemie caps to a local hospital.
 Afghan Blocks became afghans, and many prayer shawls have been delivered as gifts of comfort and love to our older adults.
 More than 70 caps and 42 scarves have been donated at Christmas time to our winter shelter guests.
 Preparation of gifts for this year’s shelter guests is already underway.
 Yarn is supplied by the Deacons and some of the knitters and patterns are provided.
 Contact: Phyllis Schlobohm, firstname.lastname@example.org.

-This group meets weekly in the Fireside Room at 3:00 – 4:30 PM and is involved in reading challenging popular books chapter by chapter.
-The current selection is David McCullough’s “The Greater Journey”.
+This group meets weekly from September to mid-June in the Fireside Room at 3:00 – 4:30 PM and is involved in reading challenging popular books chapter by chapter.
 Contact: Mary Ann Cowperthwaite, Tel: 453-2216.

 This group study is focused on “losing and finding” of all sorts, and convenes from time to time, to be announced.
 Our purpose is to share wisdom and bring comfort to those who experience grief and sorrow as the result of loss.
 This may include loss of a loved one, loss of health, loss of home, loss of independence, loss of relationship, or loss through retirement.
 Quite naturally grief comes over the loss of anything important and is a natural part of human experience.
 As we share wisdom, we provide a safe place and a healing force for those in transition.
 Watch for announcement of our next study.
 Contact: Joanne Whitt, email@example.com.